ssp-data/cloud-cost-analyzer/README.md

 - `viz_rill/.env` - Update `INPUT_DATA_DIR`

 Both files have comments showing exactly where to update the table name.

+#### Switching to and between ClickHouse (and local mode)
+This repo works on cloud with ClickHouse and Rill Cloud, or locally with Parquet files and Rill locally.
+The default mode is locally, but if you want to run it yourself on ClickHouse, you can switch to it with these settings:

+1. in rill.yaml change `olap_connector: clickhouse` to clickhouse
+3. set `RILL_CONNECTOR="clickhouse"` in .env in `viz_rill/.env` and add DNS a valid path for ClickHouse`connector.clickhouse.dsn="https://<HOST>.europe-west4.gcp.clickhouse.cloud:8443?username=default&password=<PASSWORD>&secure=true&skip_verify=true"`
+2. use ENV `DLT_DESTINATION=clickhouse`, but it will be set automatically inside Makefile

+After running the clickhouse pipeline with `make run-all-cloud`, it will load all data into clickhouse and serve rill from ClickHouse.
+More details in [ClickHouse Setup](CLICKHOUSE_SETUP.md).

 ### 4. Run the Pipeline